urbit/docs/tutorials/hoon/_index.md

 As you work your way through these lessons you may want to work on example problems from the [Hoon Workbook](@/docs/tutorials/hoon/workbook/_index.md) for practice.
 Once you finish the lessons here you may want to write more versatile Hoon programs which can make use of more of your urbit's environment, in which case you'll want to check out the [Generators](@/docs/tutorials/hoon/generators.md) documentation.
 Learn about [Udon and Sail](@/docs/tutorials/sail-and-udon.md), Urbit's stripped-down version of Markdown, and a subset of Hoon used for generating XML nodes respectively.

-> Last major revision of this section: October 2019
+> Last major revision of this section: November 2019